Wisconsin LGBTQ History Project

 Independent.
 Inspired.
 Relentless.

 Founded by Don Schwamb, the Wisconsin LGBTQ History Project seeks to reconnect Wisconsin with its lost history and heritage.
-Since 1994, the Project has become the state’s largest digital collection of historical LGBTQ media.
+Since 1994, the Project has partnered with the University of Wisconsin Archives to create the state’s largest digital collection of historical LGBTQ media.

 Our mission is to reconnect Wisconsin with its long-hidden history and heritage to inspire a more colorful and inclusive future.
 We are committed to researching, documenting, preserving, celebrating and elevating our local LGBTQ history.